kendo-labs/kendo-backbone/docs/web/kendo.backbone.datasource.md

 The `kendo.Backbone.DataSource` provides a custom [transport](http://docs.kendoui.com/api/framework/datasource#configuration-transport)
 implementation for a [kendo.data.DataSource](http://docs.kendoui.com/api/framework/datasource), using the Backbone.Collection instance as the underlying data store for the DataSource.
-It provides automatic synchronization between the DataSource instance and the Backbone.Collection instance, but it does not force persistence through the Backbone.Collection sync methods.
+It provides 2-way, automatic synchronization between the DataSource instance and the Backbone.Collection instance.

+### Forced `create` On Sync From DataSource To Collection

+When adding a model to the `kendo.Backbone.DataSource` instance, a call to the referenced Backbone.Collection's `create` method will be made, to add the model to the collection and persist it to the server.
+A `wait: true` option is passed to the `create` method, forcing the create call to wait for the server to respond.
+The server must respond with an `id` field (as configured in the collection).
+If no id field is returned from the server, the DataSource will assume the model is not yet persisted to the server.
+This will cause problems in synchronizing additional models from the DataSource to the Collection.

 ## Basic Use